 My response to higher risk assessments is to perform certain substantive procedures: namely, a search for unrecorded liabilities and detailed expense analyses.
 The particular expense accounts that I examine are often the result of my preliminary planning analytics.

-Here's a short video about responding to identified risks with substantive procedures.
-I explain how linkage (connecting risk assessment with substantive procedures) works in the accounts payable area.
+Here's a short video about auditing accounts payable.
+I explain linkage (connecting risk assessment with substantive procedures).

 Search for Unrecorded Liabilities